someoneidoknow/mOS/README.md

 Updates like these mean a small security fix, or a bug fix.

 ## License
-We use the MIT license for mOS.
+We use the GNU GPL v3 license for mOS.
 You can see it [here](https://github.com/Why2312/mOS/blob/main/LICENSE).